ssasy/ssasy.github.io/_pages/about.md

 I am interested in computer security and privacy problems broadly.
-Broadly, my research focuses on improving individuals' digital privacy by designing efficient solutions for privacy-preserving computations and communications.
+My research focuses on improving individuals' digital privacy by designing efficient solutions for privacy-preserving computations and communications.
 In particular, my research topics include, but are not limited to:

 <ul>